marcopennekamp/lore/specification/expressions.md

 In Lore, a **while loop** repeats some piece of code as long as a given boolean expression is true:

 ```
-while (cond) tle
+while cond yield tle

+while cond
+  tles
+end
 ```

-We have decided to provide **no support for do-while loops**, because we feel that these kinds of loops are very rarely used, but add noise to the language in the form of an additional keyword being reserved (such as `do` or `repeat`).
+We have decided to provide **no support for do-while loops**, because we feel that these kinds of loops are very rarely used, but add noise to the language in the form of an additional keyword being reserved (such as `repeat`).
 You should instead work with a function and a while or recursion.
 This will only become easier once we introduce anonymous functions.

 ##### For Comprehension

 A **for comprehension** iterates over some kind of collection:

 ```
-for (e1 <- col1, e2 <- col2, ...) tle
+for e1 <- col1, e2 <- col2, ... yield tle

+for e1 <- col1, e2 <- col2
+  tles
+end
 ```

 In the syntax above, `col2` is fully iterated for each `e1` and so on, so supplying multiple extractors effectively turns the comprehension into **nested iteration**.